dts-hosting/eaddb/README.md

 ```

 In this example sources were created, records imported and then subsequently transferred.

-However, if you create the destinations before importing the records then the records will be
+If you create destinations before importing records the records can be set to automatically
-automatically transferred as they are imported.
-This behavior can be prevented by disabling
-`transfer_on_import` for the source.
+transfer as they are imported by enabling `transfer_on_import` for the source.

 ## Deployment